-A synthetic drug, 2C-B is also known as a designer drug, and it was first created in 1974.
+A synthetic drug that was first created in 1974 called 2C-B is known as a designer drug today.
 It grew in popularity during the 1980s as a legal alternative to ecstasy.
 The U.S. made it illegal in 1993, followed by most other countries around the world between 1994 and 1998.

 It is a hallucinogenic and psychedelic that can produce effects that seem like a cross between ecstasy and LSD.
-It is favored by some people because it supposedly has a lower risk of causing bad trips and panic attacks than LSD.
+It is favored by some people due to reports that it has a lower risk of causing bad trips and panic attacks than LSD.

 In general, people experiencing a 2C-B high will feel an increase in energy throughout the body and a sense that things are changing around them.
 Additional sensations caused by 2C-B include visual and auditory hallucinations.
 When taken in the right setting and with the right mindset, these sensations are usually manageable and not felt as overwhelmingly as they are with stronger psychedelic drugs.